BPS Converter

 How much does BPS Converter cost?

-BPS Converter is completely free to use for both personal and commercial purposes.
+BPS Converter is completely free for both personal and commercial use.

 Will the data on the drive be affected during the conversion process?

 Yes, the conversion process will erase all data on the drive.
-Please ensure that you have backed up any critical data from your drives before proceeding, as recovery will not be possible after the conversion is complete.
+Be sure to back up any important data before proceeding, as recovery is not possible once the conversion begins.

 Can I convert a 512e drive to a native 4Kn drive?